mikyll/Mobile-Systems-M/flashcards.md

 Example:
 ![alt](./resources/gfx/android_activity_states_example_edited.png)

 A **Task** models the concept of conversation: each application in execution is associated with a task, which contains the stack (a LIFO structure) of piled Activities, where the one on top is Running (foreground).
-In fact, we must think of activities as operational steps of a bigger "task", that constitutes an application.
+In fact, we must think of activities as operational steps of a bigger "task", that constitutes an application.\
+**NB**: a collection of currently active tasks can be shown with one of the 3 control button on the bottom of the screen, that displays the "recents tasks" or "overview".

 #### What is an **Intent**? **IntentFilter**?
 Can they be multicast?
 What are its APIs?
 How does the match with an Activity occur?
 **Intents** are similiar to events: they represent the exchange of messages between different Android components.
 They typically are used to pass from an Activity to another component (also from another application).
 They can be of two types: